Give a mutual fund as a gift

 Each fund has a professional Portfolio Manager to manage the investments, to give you the best possible return.
 The managers make the investments they think are best at the time, with an overall goal of following the market (passive management/index fund) or beating it (active management).

 Historical returns are no guarantee of future returns.
-Future returns will depend, among other things, on market movements, the skill of the Portfolio Manager, the fund’s risk level, as well as administration costs.
-The return may also be negative as a result of mark-to-market losses.
+Future returns will depend, among other things, on market developments, the skill of the Portfolio Manager, the mutual fund’s risk, and the management costs.
+Returns may be negative as a result of mark-to-market losses.

 Our mutual fund products